PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* Your IDE is about to become very happy
 	* All Elements have actual documentation in the call signature
 	* The Readme and ReadTheDocs will be generated going forward using the CODE
-	* HUGE Thanks for @nngogol for both copying & adding all those strings, but also for making an entire document creation system.
+	* HUGE Thanks to @nngogol for both copying & adding all those strings, but also for making an entire document creation system.
 * New __version__ string for PySimpleGUI.py
 * New parameter to ALL `SetFocus` calls.
 	* def SetFocus(self, force=False)
 	* If force is True, then a call to `focus_force` is made instead of `focus_set`
 * Get - New Radio Button Method.
-Returns True is the Radio Button is set
+Returns True if the Radio Button is set
 * Rename of Debugger class to _Debugger so IDEs don't get confused
 * User read access to last Button Color set now available via property `Button.ButtonColor`
 * Rename of a number of callback handlers to start with _